Healthcare professional examining a patient's leg for peripheral artery disease, with a focus on the lower leg during a medical assessment.

 • Pain or heaviness, especially with physical activity, called intermittent claudication

-If you are at increased risk or have developed symptoms of PAD, your doctor may WILL first start with a physical exam and ask you questions about your medical history.
-There are several simple, painless, and non-invasive tests for diagnosing PAD.
+If you are at increased risk or have developed symptoms of PAD, your doctor will first start with a physical exam and ask you questions about your medical history.

 My legs hurt.
 Do I have Peripheral Arterial Disease (PAD)?

 Not necessarily!
-While PAD can cause leg pain, cramps, coldness, and discoloration in the extremities, there are many other causes of leg pain.
+While PAD can cause leg pain, cramps, coldness, itching or burning in the extremities, or discoloration, there are many other causes of leg pain.
 Other causes may include arthritis, muscle cramps, a pinched nerve, and others.
 Talk to your doctor about your symptoms, and they will take a detailed medical history to help identify the potential causes.
 Your doctor can also order noninvasive testing such as an ankle brachial index (ABI) or an ultrasound to determine if you have PAD.

 I have been diagnosed with PAD.
 Is there anything I can do to make it better?